mehdi-fathi/eloquent-filter/README.md

 | WhereDateCondition    | whereDate       | whereDate('column', $value)              |
 | where                 | where           | where('column', $value)                  |

-- Usage of them is just really like model just you should use filter as a method.
+- Usage of them is just extremely like model just you need use filter as a method.
+Obviously, there's no need any change like use trait or etc.

 ```php
  DB::table('users')->filter();